Wolfsburg 2-0 Barcelona (agg: 3-5): Spanish champions survive late German surge to reach the final

 Just before the hour-mark, Jill Roord gave Wolfsburg another enormous lift, finding Sandra Paños' bottom corner from distance, bringing the difference between the sides to just two.
 Still hunting two more goals, the She-Wolves threw everything at Barcelona.
 In a nervy end to the match, Svenja Huth spurned a great chance, before an industrious Sveindís Jónsdóttir run threatened late on.

-Tommy Stroot's game plan had worked – bringing Barça's 40-game winning streak to an end – however, it wasn’t meant to be for Wolfsburg, as the Spanish side maintained their aggregate lead to book their place in the Turin final on 21 May.Match as it happened: Wolfsburg vs Barcelona
+Tommy Stroot's game plan had worked – bringing Barça's 45-game winning streak (including all 40 of their previous games this season) to an end – however, it wasn’t meant to be for Wolfsburg, as the Spanish side maintained their aggregate lead to book their place in the Turin final on 21 May.Match as it happened: Wolfsburg vs Barcelona

 Visa Player of the Match: Aitana Bonmatí (Barcelona)